 Unable to muster the energy to get out of my hospital bed, tears began leaking from my eyes.
-As my eyes roamed the sterile room, I thought to myself, I have the worse luck imaginable, what god did I piss off and why was he was making it his life’s mission, to screw up my life as much as possible.
+As my eyes roamed the sterile room, I thought to myself; I must have the worse luck imaginable, what god did I piss off and why was he was making it his life's mission to screw up my life as much as possible?

-As I laid there, I began reviewing the many tragedies that had happened to me, over the past 15 years, beginning with my parents dying in a car accident when I was 2, leaving me all alone in this world.
-If that wasn’t bad enough, I developed leukemia at the tender age of 4; if regular kids have a hard time being adopted, they don’t have anything on sick kids, no one wants to adopt a child who may be dead soon.
+As I laid there, I began reviewing the many tragedies that had happened to me over the past 15 years, beginning with my parents dying in a car accident when I was 2, leaving me all alone in this world.
+If that wasn't bad enough, I developed leukemia at the tender age of 4.
+If regular kids have a hard time being adopted, they don't have anything on sick kids.
+No one wants to take a child who may be dead soon.

 I managed by losing myself in fantasy books, often imagining what I would do if I could only visit these magical worlds.
-The last book I read was The Half-Blood Prince, written by J.K Rowling, and I hoped to stay alive long enough to finish the series.
-Praying to every god out there, I pleaded for a do-over, when that didn’t work, I started to get angry.
-It wasn’t fair that this was my life; I wanted to live, to explore.
+The last book I read was The Order of the Phoenix, written by J.K Rowling, and I hoped to stay alive long enough to finish the series.
+Praying to every god out there, I pleaded for a do-over; when that didn't work, I started to get angry.
+It wasn't fair that this was my life; I wanted to live, to explore.
 Exhausted, I fell asleep, later that night, my body shut down for good, and I felt myself slip away.

 Five years later

-Today marks five years since my rebirth, as traumatizing as it was reborn as a baby fully aware, I am happy to be alive.
-I still don’t understand how this happened; I don’t even remember dying, and as more time goes on, the more my previous life seems like a dream that I can barely remember, which I suppose is a blessing.
-Still, if someone is going to be reincarnated, being reincarnated into as a wizard, in a world full of magic, makes me believe I hit the jackpot, I had so much bad luck in my previous life that the universe decided to compensate me for it.
-However, this brings about a very important question, is J.K.
-Rowling, a god… did she somehow create this world, or did she have visions of this world and write what she saw, and if she did write what she saw.
-How accurate was she?
+Today marks five years since my rebirth, as traumatizing as it was to be reborn as a baby fully aware, I am happy to be alive.
+I still don't understand how this happened; I don't even remember dying, and as more time goes on, the more my previous life seems like a dream that I can barely remember, which I suppose is a blessing.
+Still, if someone is going to be reincarnated, being reincarnated into as a wizard, in a world full of magic, makes me believe I hit the jackpot.
+I had so much bad luck in my previous life that the universe decided to compensate me for it.
+However, this brings about a critical question, is J.K.
+Rowling a god of some sort?
+Did she somehow create this world, or did she have visions of this world and write what she saw?
+If she did write what she saw, how accurate was she?
 Did she embellish to write a good story, or did she record the events as they unfolded?
-I wondered to myself.